jackfromeast/jackfromeast/README.md

 - ⚡ Fun fact: ...
 -->

-I received my undergraduate degree, B.Eng in Cybersecurity, at Sichuan University, China.
-Currently, I am a first-year MSE in Computer Science graduate student at Johns Hopkins University, Baltimore.
+Currently, I am a first-year MSE in Computer Science graduate student at Johns Hopkins University(JHU).
+Before I came to the US, I have received my undergraduate degree, B.Eng in Cybersecurity, at Sichuan University, China.

 I have a broad interest in the field of security.
 My main interests are in language-based security and (static and symbolic) program analysis tools.
 I also a big CTF fun who enjoying playing CTF with my friends.
 In the competitions, I am mainly working on the Pwn(binary exploition) challenges, and sometimes I also try the Web challenges.